 Nowhere else is this truer than when it comes to the shoulders of a chimney.
 In this article, we’re going to take.
 Look at what a chimney shoulder is, what it’s purpose is, how to properly inspect it, along with performing repairs that make the chimney look brand new.

 A chimney shoulder is an area on any stack where the chimney begins to narrow.
 The bricks are placed in a way that they gradually move inward before settling on a narrower path.
 Typically, chimney shoulders will need more repairs than other parts of the chimney because of their slope.

 Because the chimney starts to narrow as the masonry is higher, the slope can often feature ledges that prevent rainwater from draining away from the brick and stone.
-Over time, water and mortar can be a bad combo and lead to degradation.
+Over time, water leak and mortar can be a bad combo and lead to degradation.

 In traditional construction, builders would simply step the bricks in gradually until they reached their desired width for the top of the chimney.
 They typically didn’t waterproof or protect this delicate area either, which would lead to all sorts of problems down the road.

 If you look at an older home with a chimney shoulder, you can typically see the water damage at play, as the bricks of the shoulder will appear darker than the rest of the chimney.
 This means that they are holding onto water more than the rest.

 If you take a closer look at a chimney shoulder like this, you’ll see that algae and moss are present on and inside the bricks and they hold onto the excessive water entering the area.
 Mold begins to grow and darkens the appearance of the once pristine bricks.
 This is not only unsightly but can also be dangerous to the construction and structure of the chimney if left untreated for too long.